Constraining parameter space of the Little Higgs model by data of tera-Z factory and ILC: the contributions of SM and LHM to the asymmetry up to NLO

 \section{the contributions of SM and LHM to the asymmetry up to NLO}

-In this section we formulate the contributions up to NLO to the $A_{FB}$ and total cross section of the $e^+e^-\to Q\bar{Q}$ system in the frameworks of SM and LHM.
-The derivation in SM is standard and straightforward, here we just repeat the calculation which was done by number of authors to check our programs.
-Then we turn to the contribution of new physics, concretely the LHM.
+In this section we formulate the contributions to the $A^Q_{FB}$ and the total cross sections for the processes of $e^+e^-\to Q\bar{Q}$ in the framework of SM+LH up to NLO.
+The derivation in the SM at one-loop level was done a long while ago\cite{ALEPH:2005ab,cern}.
+We have repeated the derivation and confirmed their numerical results for $\sqrt s$ near the Z-pole.
+Then in this work, we focus on the contribution of new physics, concretely the LHM \cite{th}.

-In LHM\cite{th} only two vector bosons $A_H$ and $Z_H$ can contribute asymmetry through s-channel.
-The relevant Lagrangian is